VictorTaelin/WebMonkeys/README.md

 ## WebMonkeys

 Allows you to spawn thousands of parallel tasks on the GPU with the simplest, dumbest API possible.
 It works on the browser (with browserify) and on Node.js.
-Is ES5-compatible and doesn't require any WebGL extension.
+It is ES5-compatible and doesn't require any WebGL extension.

 ### Usage